RealTimeAudioLab/RTAL-EAI-005-STEREO-SOUND-SAMPLER/README.md

 ## Prototype Construction

-The instrument was built on perfboard using hand-wired Fädeltechnik rather than a dedicated production PCB.
+The instrument was built on perfboard using hand-wired Wire Wrapping rather than a dedicated production PCB.

 This approach made it possible to: